Nintendo Switch 2: Release and pricing

 Nintendo of America president Doug Bowser stated that the US price of the Switch 2 was not based on tariffs imposed by the Trump administration on April 2, 2025, as several publications had suggested; but instead simply due to the unit being a premium console alongside the three Switch consoles it will continue to sell.
 Bowser stated that shipments of the Switch 2 had already been stockpiling globally for release by this point, and thus was unlikely to affect the release date of the Switch 2.

 Though priced relatively high in the US, other analysts have ruled out US-imposed tariffs as the major factor in the high price of the Switch 2, citing the already rising prices of video game consoles and the fact that Canada and countries in Europe also have similar price points (although, when compared on a pre-tax basis, European pricing is actually lower).
 Writing in Aftermath, games journalist Luke Plunkett opined that the inflation surge following the COVID-19 pandemic and the subsequent cost-of-living crisis was likely to impact the console's sales.
 Some fans campaigned for Nintendo to lower the price of the Switch 2 and its games via social media platforms and in the audience text chats during Nintendo's live streams.
 Former Nintendo public relations managers Kit Ellis and Krysta Yang criticized the company for omitting pricing details from the reveal stream, feeling that it created confusion as consumers had to search for that information elsewhere, thus exacerbating the negative response.

 In one case, a GameStop store in Staten Island, New York, had stapled pre-order receipts to the Switch 2 box for release day customers, but due to the way the console was packed near the front of the box, the staples were able to puncture the screens.
-GameStop immediately replaced those units affected by this, and later held an auction for the stapler and one of the affected consoles, since repaired, to raise money for the Children's Miracle Network Hospitals.
+GameStop immediately replaced affected units, and later held an auction for the stapler and one of the affected consoles, since repaired, to raise money for the Children's Miracle Network Hospitals.

-Following the onset of worldwide tariffs by the Trump administration on August 1, 2025, Nintendo announced a price increase for the original Switch consoles and some Switch 2 accessories that will take effect on August 3, 2025, in the United States.
+Following the onset of worldwide tariffs by the Trump administration on August 1, 2025, Nintendo announced a price increase for the original Switch consoles and some Switch 2 accessories that took effect on August 3, 2025, in the United States.
 Nintendo cautioned that price adjustments for the Switch 2, games, and Nintendo Switch Online subscriptions "may be necessary in the future".
+On March 25, 2026, Nintendo announced that first-party digital and physical Switch 2 games would be priced differently, starting with Yoshi and the Mysterious Book in May.

+On May 9, 2026, Nintendo announced a price increase for the Switch 2 hardware as a result of the ongoing global memory shortage, among other factors.
+The console started at ¥59,980 in Japan effective May 25, 2026, and at $499.99 USD/$679.99 CAD/€499.99 in other territories effective September 1, 2026.